-The problem \eref{eq:Refinement:ODE:LQOCP} is a convex linear quadratic optimal control problem, but we seek a {\em maximum} rather than a minimum; therefore, standard techniques for establishing existence of solutions cannot be applied here.
-Moreover, if a solution exists, it is not unique; for instance, if $\bdelta$ solves \eref{eq:Refinement:ODE:LQOCP} then $- \bdelta$ does as well.
-Furthermore, even after discretizing \eref{eq:Refinement:ODE:LQOCP}, the resulting linearly constrained quadratic program (LCQP) has a solution.
+The problem \eqref{eq:Refinement:ODE:LQOCP} is a convex linear quadratic optimal control problem, but we seek a {\em supremum} rather than an infimum; therefore, standard techniques for establishing existence of solutions cannot be applied here.
+Moreover, if a solution exists, it is not unique; for instance, if $\bdelta$ solves \eqref{eq:Refinement:ODE:LQOCP}, then $- \bdelta$ does as well.
+After discretizing \eqref{eq:Refinement:ODE:LQOCP}, the resulting finite-dimensional linearly constrained quadratic program (LCQP) has a solution.
 However, the finite-dimensional LCQP is NP-hard, as it is a convex maximization problem and therefore has optimal solutions at the vertices of the feasible polyhedron, the number of which grows exponentially with the problem dimension.
-See, e.g., \cite{HPBenson_1995a}, \cite{RHorst_PMPardalos_NVThoai_2000a}.
-Despite these issues, for discretizations of \eqref{eq:Refinement:ODE:LQOCP}, we can find an approximate state-control pair $(\delta \bx, \bdelta)$ whose objective value is close to the maximum using a tailored interior point method that exploits the symmetry of the discretized box constraints \eqref{eq:ODE_sensitivity_sol:box-constraints}.
+See, e.g., \cite{HPBenson_1995a}, \cite{SBurer_ANLetchford_2009a}, \cite{RHorst_PMPardalos_NVThoai_2000a}.
+Despite these issues, for discretizations of \eqref{eq:Refinement:ODE:LQOCP}, we can often compute an approximate discretized state-control pair $(\delta \bx, \bdelta)$ whose objective value is close to the maximum using a tailored interior point method that exploits the symmetry of the discretized box constraints \eqref{eq:ODE_sensitivity_sol:box-constraints}.